clif-os/bdCard/PROPOSAL.md

 ## General Project Structure

-_Full Project Structure attached as Addendum A at end of document.
-Reference to "Project Structure" will always regard the full project structure_
+_Full Project Structure attached as Addendum A at end of document._

 - **Development of web application visualizing socioeconomic data across tracts of the Boston Metro Area:**
   - Visualization of as many as 50 variables varying across 4 years